cdot/HSAC/sensors/README.md

 Accessing this sensor is handled by the `node-dht-sensor` npm package.
 We use GPIO 14 for this sensor.

+The sensor has a range between 20% and 90%.
+If the reading is outside that range, the reading is marked as "dubious" as the sensor requires recalibration.

 ## DS18b20 sensor

 This sensor is used to measure the temperature of the 3rd stage head